Goldman, HSBC spat over Huishan IPO highlights Chinese squeeze on banks

 "What happens is you have a whole bunch of banks running around trying to get cornerstone orders without any coordination.
 They all come to the issuer saying: 'Look what we've got.
 We did more than the others.'"

-Bankers shouting at each other is hardly new, and for the Huishan IPO's four joint global coordinators - Deutsche Bank , Goldman, HSBC and UBS - there's as much as $39 million at stake in commissions and incentive fees, Thomson Reuters calculations show.
+Bankers shouting at each other is hardly new, and for the Huishan IPO's four joint global coordinators - Deutsche Bank (DBKGn.DE), Goldman, HSBC and UBS UBSN.VX - there's as much as $39 million at stake in commissions and incentive fees, Thomson Reuters calculations show.

 But for the row to play out as and where it did is rare, said the people who were there.